Wil: Demographics

 In the 2007 federal election the most popular party was the SVP which received 31.7% of the vote.
 The next three most popular parties were the CVP (21.9%), the SP (14.9%) and the FDP (12.5%).

-In Wil about 69.2% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Wil, about 69.2% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Out of the total population in Wil, As of 2000, the highest education level completed by 3,538 people (21.6% of the population) was Primary, while 6,179 (37.7%) have completed their secondary education, 2,158 (13.2%) have attended a Tertiary school, and 818 (5.0%) are not in school.
 The remainder did not answer this question.

 Heritage sites of national significance

-The Baronenhaus at Marktgasse 73, the Dominican Abbey of St. Katharina, the Hof (the former seat of the Prince-abbot) and the pilgrimage church Maria-Hilf at Dreibrunnen are listed as Swiss heritage sites of national significance.
+The Baronenhaus at Marktgasse 73, the Dominican Abbey of St. Katharina, the Hof (the former seat of the Prince-abbot) and the pilgrimage church Maria Dreibrunnen are listed as Swiss heritage sites of national significance.

-The old city of Wil is designated as part of the Inventory of Swiss Heritage Sites.
+The old town center of Wil is designated as part of the Inventory of Swiss Heritage Sites.

 Transport

 It is a railway node, being located on the train line from Zürich-Winterthur to St. Gallen and connected with lines to Frauenfeld, Weinfelden-Konstanz and Wattwil - Nesslau (Toggenburg) or Rapperswil.

-The city is close to the border with the Canton of Thurgau.